jeh0753/sparseMF/README.md

 ## Other Package Contents

-In addition to these algorithms, the package also includes:
+In addition to these 'SoftImpute' and 'SoftImputeALS', the package also includes:

-* A new sparse matrix class, entitled Sparse Plus Low Rank (SPLR), as described in the 2009 paper ['Spectral Regularization Algorithms for Learning Large Incomplete Matrices'](https://web.stanford.edu/~hastie/Papers/mazumder10a.pdf).
+* 'SPLR' - A new sparse matrix class, entitled Sparse Plus Low Rank (SPLR), as described in the 2009 paper ['Spectral Regularization Algorithms for Learning Large Incomplete Matrices'](https://web.stanford.edu/~hastie/Papers/mazumder10a.pdf).
+* 'SBiScale' - A sparse approach to scaling and centering, row-wise and column-wise.

+This GitHub repo also includes:

 * Unit tests for SoftImpute.
 * Benchmarking for SoftImputeALS against GraphLab and the FancyImpute SoftImpute implementation.